aardy1/Charts/README.md

 This project has two parts:

-1. a "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
+1. a partial "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
 2. a pure JavaFX ESRI shape file renderer (so no use of AWT or bridges to AWT)

 The code runs just fine, but needs a lot of work of course.